Cysiuu/awesome-browsers/README.md

 ![Firefox](https://blog.mozilla.org/wp-content/blogs.dir/278/files/2021/05/fx_firefox_toolbar-1024x576.png)

-<a href="https://firefoxcss-store.github.io">Firefox CSS Store</a> - Store that includes various themes for your Firefox browser
+<a href="https://firefoxcss-store.github.io">Firefox CSS Store</a> - Store that includes various themes for your Firefox browser <br>
+[Arc UI](https://github.com/dxdotdev/arc-ui) - A cool Firefox theme that makes you feel like you are using Arc Browser

 ## [Floorp](https://floorp.app/en)
 A privacy-focused fork of Firefox, Floorp is developed by a Japanese student group aiming to create a more user-friendly and lightweight version of Firefox.
 It offers a minimalist interface and removes some of the telemetry features found in the original Firefox.
 Although relatively unknown, it’s gaining traction among users seeking a streamlined, privacy-first browsing experience with familiar Firefox features